Derive (Lyra) DeFi Options Protocol Explained

 The process of offsetting this risk in options trading is called ‘delta hedging’.
 If you are buying an option with 90 delta, the market maker needs to offset that risk by selling 90 delta.

-According to the Lyra website, this protocol’s MMVs hedge their delta exposure in two different ways depending on the Layer 2 being used:
+According to the Derive website, this protocol’s MMVs hedge their delta exposure in two different ways depending on the Layer 2 being used:

 1. Arbitrum: By opening a long or short perpetual forward position at GMX